Romantic energy manifests into two styles of relating: yin and yang.

 People straddle the fence with the intention of having everything at once in their romance.
 By expecting it all instantly, they end up with nothing.

 Conversely, by choosing to stand firmly on one side of the fence or the other, they can have it all.
 The corpus callosum is like a bridge.
 You don’t want to set up shop there, but it’s a good thoroughfare for paying a visit to the other side.

 - In your relationship, are you naturally inclined to emphasize your left lobe or your right?

 - Do you feel that you and your partner have an exchange loop of yin and yang energy that fosters a Union of Souls?

 We provide our FREE Quality of Life Newsletter to help start you on the new leg of your journey to robust health and increased prosperity.
-Subscribe now, and you’ll instantly receive access to our downloadable report, containing surprising strategies to help you better manage your time, energy and nutrition.
+Subscribe now, and you’ll instantly receive access to our downloadable guide, containing surprising strategies to help you better manage your time, energy and nutrition.